 I have linked those stations that feature in the excellent Disused Stations website where much more detailed information can be obtained.

-Again, please note closed stations on lines of route that are still open to passenger services are not included on this website, except in cases where lines have been closed and subsequently reopened to passenger traffic.
+Again, please note closed stations on sections of line that are still open to passenger services are not included on this website, except in cases where lines have been closed and subsequently reopened to passenger traffic.

 The service operating at, or as near as possible to the time of closure is recorded.